Learn how to submit suspicious files found in your environment to Symantec Security Response for further review.

 How many files can I submit?

 You can upload multiple files at once by using WinZip or WinRar.
-A zipped file should not be password-protected.
+As of September 2019, a zipped file can be password-protected.

 The maximum size for one submission is 100 MB.
 Do not submit more than 9 files in any zip file, regardless of size.